apache/druid/distribution/asf-release-process-guide.md

    ```

-5. Add the newly built files to the PR to the src repo (https://github.com/apache/druid-website-src) for the release branch.
+5. Add the files to a PR to the src repo (https://github.com/apache/druid-website-src) for the release branch you just created.
 In the changed files, you should see the following:
   - In `published_versions` directory: HTML files for `docs/VERSION` , `docs/latest`, and assorted HTML and non-HTML files.
   - In the `docs` directory at the root of the repo, the new Markdown files.